Table of Contents

 The bar holders and safeties are all steel, no UHMW plastic liners to protect the bar and keep the noise down.
 You can upgrade to UHMW-lined J-cups, and while you’re at it, choose from three styles of dip attachments.

-Plus some other brands of attachments fit the T-2 rack, giving you even more options to expand.
+Some other brands of attachments fit the T-2 rack, giving you even more options to expand.

-By the way, Titan has a Short T-3 Power Rack too, but in that case “short” is 84″, which is only short relative to the full-size 91″ T-3.
+I should mention that Titan has a Short T-3 Power Rack too, but in that case “short” is 84″, which is only short relative to the full-size 91″ T-3.
 That’s of no help to us here.

-Most Features: Rep Fitness Short Rack
+Most Features: Rep Fitness PR-1050 Short Rack

 |Pull Up Bar||68″ high, 1.25″ & 2″ Diameter, Smooth|